Main Terminal (Headhouse)

 East Pedestrian Bridge

-Work is nearing completion on the pedestrian bridge that will connect the headhouse to the new eastern concourse, and will be activated with the main terminal (headhouse) opening.
+The pedestrian bridge opened to the public along with the main terminal (headhouse) in June 2020.
 Following demolition of portions of the existing building, the bridge will eventually span over an active taxi lane.

 Terminal B Parking Garage